-Most of the high-skill, high-wage, and in-demand jobs available now and in the future require education and training beyond a high school diploma.
-Whether you intend to pursue an industry workforce credential from a community or technical college or a traditional four-year degree from a university, the choices you make in high school will determine your future options.
+Most of the very best jobs available now and in the future require education and training beyond a high school diploma.
+Whether you intend to pursue a high-demand, industry workforce credential from a community or technical college or a traditional four-year degree from a university, the choices made in high school will determine your future options.

-To best prepare yourself now for the transition to postsecondary education and career entrance, choosing and taking the right classes is essential.

-Distinguished Level of Achievement
+To best prepare yourself now for the transition to post-high school education or quality workforce training, choosing and taking the right classes is essential.
+The Distinguished Level of Achievement will ensure the best preparation for your future.